KajiAime/Kaji-s-Library/README.md

 -Borrowers
 -Loans

-# Modify it so that it may create, update and delete instances of the above table.
+# Modify it so that it may create, update and delete instances of the above tables.